 Speaker's Bio

 Marek is originally from Poland and since doing the CELTA and graduating with a BA degree in English Philology, he has taught English in seven countries in Europe and Latin America.
 He is currently based in Leuven, Belgium, where he teaches academic English at the local university.
 He also holds Cambridge DELTA and is working towards a PhD in TESOL at the University of York.
 He has published in peer-reviewed journals and presented at international conferences.
 His research interests are English as a Lingua Franca and native speakerism in ELT.
 He advocates equal professional opportunities for ‘non-native’ English speaking teachers through TEFL Equity Advocates (www.teflequityadvocates.com), co-authors The TEFL Show podcasts (www.theteflshow.com) and keeps a now sporadically updated blog about ELT at TEFL Reflections (www.teflreflections.wordpress .com).
-He also gives face-to-face and
+He also gives face-to-face and on-line teacher training sessions about native speakerism and English as a Lingua Franca.
+He’s also a keen language learner and is currently learning his 7th, Dutch.

 You can find him on Twitter @marekkiczkowiak and @teflequity